Last Updated on

-Treating adults is sometimes more complicated than treating children.
+Overbite Treatment in adults is sometimes more complicated than treating children.
 A child’s jaw is still growing, so the growth can be guided to correct a skeletal overbite.
 Adults may need surgery to correct this issue as their jaw is completely developed and ossified.

 Although treating an overbite can be complicated, it is almost always possible with the right orthodontic help.
-This will prevent many dental problems and health issues that an overbite can cause.
+This will prevent many dental problems and teeth health issues that an overbite can cause.

 201 West Washington